Carl-Tallman-95/Unique-kicks/README.md

 **Content**
 - The code to make the header background image was taken from [this youtube tutorial](https://www.youtube.com/watch?v=oYRda7UtuhA&t=2790s).
 - The code to make the "Customize Now" button was taken from [W3Schools](https://www.w3schools.com/css/css3_buttons.asp).
-- The icons used in the "how does it work?" section and the footer were taken taken from [Font Awesome](https://fontawesome.com/)
+- The icons used in the "how does it work?" section and the footer were taken taken from [Font Awesome](https://fontawesome.com/).
+- The code to used on the flex div boxes was taken from [css-tricks.com](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
-- Instructions on how to implement a responsive gallery in the "check out our gallery" section was taken from [this youtube tutorial](https://www.youtube.com/watch?v=wmeJMOxyD-w)
+- Instructions on how to implement a responsive gallery in the "check out our gallery" section was taken from [this youtube tutorial](https://www.youtube.com/watch?v=wmeJMOxyD-w).
     - Specifically this code property:
     ```
     grid-template-columns: repeat(auto-fit, minmax(px, fr));
     ```

-- The code to make the social media links was taken from the CI [Love Running](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/e6d4cda2bc08458ba94d2092be9bad3a/) Project.
+- The code used to make the social media links was taken from the CI [Love Running](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/e6d4cda2bc08458ba94d2092be9bad3a/) Project.

-- The code to make the gallery page was taken from the CI [Love Running](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/06b2421978a4470d844b06c7bf2c50a2/) Project.
+- The code used to make the gallery page was taken from the CI [Love Running](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/06b2421978a4470d844b06c7bf2c50a2/) Project.
     - The code to make the images zoom when hover over was taken from [codepen.io](https://codepen.io/skcals/pen/WKpqmG).

 - Instructions on how to implement the form correctly on the Sign Up page was taken from the CI [Form Inputs](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+HE101+2020/courseware/fcc67a894619420399970ae84fc4802f/643317b091da4eef98fe9e0812a71715/).
+- The code to make the description was taken from [stackoverflow.com](https://stackoverflow.com/questions/30738205/set-text-field-cursor-to-top).

 >A special thanks to all of the resources that helped this project on the way to be what it is today!

 - Thanks to [Emmacharleswilson](https://github.com/Emmacharleswilson) on how to create a clone in her [README.md](https://github.com/Emmacharleswilson/Discover3c#readme)!

 **Media**
+- The fonts used (Bebas Neue, Oswald and Roboto) was taken from [Google Fonts](https://fonts.google.com/).
 - The header background image was taken from [Shutterstock](https://www.shutterstock.com/).
 - The images used in the "check out our gallery" section was taken from [Shutterstock](https://www.shutterstock.com/).
-- The about us background image was taken from [Unsplash](https://unsplash.com/)
+- The about us background image was taken from [Unsplash](https://unsplash.com/).
 - The images used in the gallery page was taken from both [Unsplash](https://unsplash.com/) and [Shutterstock](https://www.shutterstock.com/).